Applying to JBU

 Applying to JBU is quick and easy.
 Fill out the online application, send in your transcripts and other materials, and you'll receive an admission decision within as little as three business days!

 JBU is test-optional and considers all applicants for admission.
-Assured admission is offered to students with at least a 3.0 high school GPA (on a 4.0 scale).
-Assured admission is also offered to students with a high school GPA between 2.5 and 2.99 and either a 20 ACT, 1020 SAT or 66 CLT score.
+Assured admission is offered to students with a 2.5 high school GPA (on a 4.0 scale) and either a 20 ACT, 1020 SAT or 66 CLT score.
 The following high-school-level courses should have also been taken:

 None.
 JBU makes admission decisions on a rolling basis (students are notified of their admission throughout the year).
 However, there are important dates to keep in mind, especially if you're interested in the benefits of the Early Commit Track.

 $25 for domestic and international students.
 Request an application fee waiver.